Ancient-Wisdom.Co.Uk

-Ancient Sciences.
+Ancient Greece.

-The Phaistos Disc: (Clay disc, Unknown script)
+The Phaistos Disc: (Clay Disc - Unknown Script)

 The Phaistos disc was discovered in 1908 in the Minoan palace of Phaistos on Crete, suggesting a dating of middle to late Minoan origin.